mvcds/my-library/summaries/never-split-the-difference/6 - Bend their reality/8 - The ambiguity of a threat.md

-When people issue threats, they tend to be (sub_consciously ambiguous in order to fully exploit the space of the threat.
+When people issue threats, they tend to be (sub_consciously) [[Ambiguity|ambiguous]] in order to fully exploit the space of the threat.
 So look for

 - What
 - Who